-You might expect some discomfort during pregnancy, but stomach cramps can cause you to worry.
+You might expect some discomfort during pregnancy, but stomach cramps and pregnancy together can cause you to worry.
 Cramping may simply be a sign that you ate something that didn’t agree with you, but it can also signal more serious problems.
 Learn the potential warning signs to determine whether you should be worried by your cramps.

 Cramps Along the Way